Skip to content

 Step 3: Visualize, curate or process the data

 You can now use the copick API to access the data from dataset 10301 and the overlay directory.
-As a first step, you can print the available objects and runs.
+As a first step, you can print the available objects and runs — including the objects copick discovered from the portal.

 """Print all objects and runs in a copick project."""